Do emotions affect buying behavior?

 I can never remember which gum brand this is, but it gets me to almost tear up every time.

 First, we have to separate the research behind mood and emotions (sorry if that’s too nerdy).
-Mood is a prolonged state that the person happened to be experiencing before your ad showed up.
+The mood is a prolonged state that the person happened to be experiencing before your ad showed up.
 Emotion in this case is something the ad would elicit - a short-term state of mind.

-Also, unsurprisingly, TV shows tend to affect people’s mood.
+Also, unsurprisingly, TV shows tend to affect people’s moods.
 So the ads that come after funny and delightful TV shows “feed” on these shows, while ads that come after dramas might unknowingly suffer.